Gimly-Blockchain/eosio-did-resolver/README.md

 }
 ```

-Note this uses the [``Verifiable Conditions`](https://github.com/Gimly-Blockchain/verifiable-conditions) type and an TODO key type.
+Note this uses the [`Verifiable Conditions`](https://github.com/Gimly-Blockchain/verifiable-conditions) type and an TODO key type.

 ## Building a DID document

-The DID document is built by from the account data on the EOSIO blockchain.
+The DID document is built from the account data on the EOSIO blockchain.

 ## Resolving a DID document